 An introduction:

-In the summer Stoupa is busy due to the abundance of package holidays that are available.
-Despite this Stoupa maintains a charm.
-It copes with the crowds well as it is served by several beaches and plenty of tavernas and three excellent bakeries which are all are of a high standard.
+Stoupa is an excellent place to relax or to explore The Mani and beyond if you hire a car.
+In the summer it is busy due to the abundance of package holidays that are available.
+Despite this, Stoupa maintains a charm.
+It copes with the crowds well as it is served by several beaches, plenty of tavernas. excellent bakeries and a couple of supermarkets.
+In the early and late summer the place is beautifully tranquil.

 Car Hire